Ellzud/GACD-Project/CodeBook.md

 Getting and Cleaning Data Course Project
 ========================================
 The goal of this project is to prepare a set of tidy data that can be used for further analysis.
-Written by: Rafael Antonio Serrano Recinos
+The raw data from this prject was merged using the "test" and "train" data sets to create a single data set.
+The variables and activities names were changed so they can have descriptive names.
+The variables that were selected are the mean() and std().
+The data was summarized using the average of each variable for each activity and each subject.

+To have more information of how each of this steps was completed... please see the README.

 Collection of the raw data
 --------------------------